MyCCRI Error Messages

 However, you can now change the length of time your system can sit idle before it automatically times out.
 To do this, click on Options, located next to the Logout icon in the upper left corner.
 Under User Options Menu, click on Timeout and you will be able to set the System Timeout to log you out anywhere from 5 minutes to 180 minutes.

 If you are getting "Account Disabled."
 This account has been suspended temporarily for security reasons.
 After 4 unsuccessful attempts to login your account will be disabled.
 Try again in 5 minutes.
-If you continue to have a problem, please call the Service Desk at 825-1112.
+If you continue to have a problem, please call the Help Desk at 825-1112.

 Why do I receive the error message, "the information you entered does not match our records," when trying to retrieve my username?